 Find low or no cost EC in Texas.

-Emergency contraception (EC) can help prevent pregnancy if taken up to 5 days after unprotected sex.
-Whether you need it now, or just want to have a backup, we can help.
+Emergency contraception (EC) is a safe and legal way to prevent pregnancy if taken up to 5 days after unprotected sex.
+Whether you need it now or just want to have a backup, we can help.

 Effective and Accessible